 The MATCH function allows you to determine the position of the search item in the range of cells.
 Excel is mainly used as a database to store large amounts of data, and frequently, you will have to search the Excel sheet for data.

 As it is not at all practical to search the data manually, Excel offers a few functions to search the sheet for a specific value, like the MATCH function.
 The MATCH function returns the position of the searched value if successful, and returns the #N/A error value if the function is unsuccessful.

 The function syntax is as follows:

 MATCH (lookup_value, range_lookup; [match_type])

-- Range_lookup a range of cells to be searched.
+- Range_lookup specifies the range of cells to be searched.

 - Match_type is an optional argument (defaults to 1).
-It decides how to compare the values and looking for cells with the searched range.
-It may take the following values:
+It decides how to compare the values and looks for cells within the searched range.
+It may have the following values:

 0 - the result is given as the first value in the field of equal sought,